Knowledge base

 Not all Standard Salesforce Objects are supported.
 This step is also Salesforce license dependent and you may only be able to select a limited number of objects.
 More info on supported objects here.

-How to retrieve the Consumer Key & Consumer Secret
+How to retrieve the Consumer Key and Consumer Secret

 Go to "Setup" and search for "app manager" and click "App Manager".
 Click the arrow drop down to the right of the Matterbeam connected app that you created earlier, then click "View".